 Now let's get started preparing these gorgeous heart-shaped delights!
-I started with the white chocolate.
-First, it's on to melting the chocolate.
-Melt the chocolate either in a water bath or with a tempering device.
+I started with white chocolate.
+First, melt the chocolate, either in a water bath or with a tempering device.

 Water bath: if you're using a water bath to melt, you'll need two different size pots.
 Fill one pot 3-4 finger-widths with water and place the second, smaller pot in it.
 The second pot should not touch the water!
 Now put the chocolate to be melted into the upper, smaller pot and melt it over medium heat while stirring over the rising steam.

 Tempering device: Add the chocolate to be melted to the tempering unit and set it to the appropriate melting temperature.
 White and milk chocolate: 104 °F // 40 °C, dark chocolate 122 °F // 50 °C.

 Add half of the puffed rice to the melted chocolate.
 I used puffed spelt in this recipe here.
 If you want your treat gluten-free, use puffed rice, quinoa, or amaranth!

 Mix the puffed spelt with the chocolate and create an even mixture.
 Pour the mixture into silicone heart molds and chill them in the fridge for one hour.